DanielHearn/danielhearn.github.io/src/blog/content/blog/fishing_lessons/index.md

     "Physical US: https://buttonshygames.com/products/fishing-lessons",
     "Physical UK: https://buttonshygames.com/products/fishing-lessons-uk-only",
   ]
-conclusion: "Fishing Lessons is simple yet satisfying with just the right level of brain burning that doesn't feel overwhelming.
-I'm not always in the mood for it"
+conclusion: "Fishing Lessons is simple yet satisfying with just the right level of brain burning programming that doesn't feel overwhelming.
+I'm not always in the mood for it but when I do pick it up the available modes and modifiers make it easy to find the right difficulty for my mood."
 relatedPosts:
   - "/death_valley/"
   - "/sprawlopolis/"
   - "/spaceshipped/"
-hidden: true
+hidden: false
 ---

 ![Fishing Lessons](./fishing_lessons_10.jpg)